 As per VI.
 Cy Pres, Sections F, I, J, and K of the settlement agreement, the CDE will be responsible for issuing the RFA, certifying voucher recipients based on criteria contained within the RFA, monitoring the program through end-of-program certification and site visitations, developing the process for determining how providers become "approved providers" for the Professional Development and Information Technology (IT) Support Services, and posting the approved Professional Development and IT Support Services providers.
 The application form to become a provider, and the list of approved providers, are available on the CDE Education Technology K-12 Voucher Approved Providers Web page.

 As per Section I. CC, of the settlement agreement, a Settlement Claims Administrator, selected by the Court, will be responsible for the issuing, processing, and payment of vouchers to the certified voucher recipients.

 Purpose of the Program

 This is a district grant on behalf of eligible schools.
-For a school or schools to be eligible to participate in the Education Technology K-12 Voucher Program, the following criteria must be met:
+For a school or schools to be eligible to participate in the Ed Tech K-12 Voucher Program, the following criteria must be met: